luthfiyahridwan/luthfiyahridwan/introduction.md

 - 👀 I’m interested in data
 - 🌱 I’m currently learning data analsyt at Generasi GIGIH 2.0 BY YABB & GoTo
 - 💞️ I’m looking to collaborate on projects related to data
-- 📫 How to reach me on emali: ridwanluthfiyah@gmail.com
+- 📫 How to reach me on email: ridwanluthfiyah@gmail.com

 <!---
 luthfiyahridwan/luthfiyahridwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.